 Update: Team Kenya Captain Benson asked to sit on the Children’s Assembly in Kenya

 Across the world millions of children live and work on the streets.

 Across the world millions of children live and work on the streets.
 Street Child World Cup is a global campaign for street children to receive the protection and opportunities that all children deserve.
-Through football, art and the only international street child conference our aim is to challenge the negative perceptions and treatment of street children.
+Through football, viagra art and the only international street child conference our aim is to challenge the negative perceptions and treatment of street children.
 This is more than a game.

-In 2014 the beautiful game returned to its spiritual home: Ahead of the FIFA World Cup the second-ever Street Child World Cup took place in Rio de Janeiro, uniting teams of street children from 19 countries, drawing from a network of outstanding projects all campaigning for the rights of street children.
+In 2014 the beautiful game returned to its spiritual home: Ahead of the FIFA World Cup the second-ever Street Child World Cup took place in Rio de Janeiro, doctor uniting teams of street children from 19 countries, drawing from a network of outstanding projects all campaigning for the rights of street children.
 This ensured that street children’s voices are heard and that they had the chance to join the festival of football.

 We run a number of sports and arts based events raising awareness of our incredible partner projects who work on the front line wit street children.